fengyuanchen/cropper/README.md

 #### preview

-- type: string
+- type: selector
-- default: ""
+- default: undefined

-A jquery selector string, add extra elements to show preview.
+A jquery selector, add extra elements for preview.

 ### New options